 - Price: Starting from USD 50* per person per night.

-La Carolina Lodge is located 8 km north of Tenorio National Park, home of the famous blue waterfall, Rio Celeste and close to the Nicaraguan border, La Carolina is an off-the-grid ecolodge with wooden cabins overlooking a pristine river and immersed in lush tropical forests with 175 private acres to roam and explore.
+La Carolina Lodge is located 8 km north of Tenorio National Park, home of the famous blue waterfall, Rio Celeste and close to the Nicaraguan border.
+La Carolina is an off-the-grid ecolodge with wooden cabins overlooking a pristine river and immersed in lush tropical forests with 175 private acres to roam and explore.
 Birdwatching, yoga, hiking and horse-riding are all available for guests at the La Carolina; for a more relaxing time, there are plenty of hammocks and even a wood-fired hot tub.
 The restaurant offers a farm-to-table experience with local cuisine made from ingredients that are grown on the farm or nearby that is cooked over a wooden stove.
 The lodge's location in the middle of three national parks (Tenorio, Arenal and Cano Negro) that makes it a perfect base for day trips.

 - Location: 80 km from Santo Domingo, Alajuela Province, 90 km from Liberia airport

 Rancho Margot is ideal if you want to see how sustainability works in practice.
 The ranch aims to be self-sufficient and produces more than 75% of its food.
 There are daily workshops and longer volunteer and sustainable immersion programs.
 Overlooking the southern end of Lake Arenal, rooms have volcano and rainforest views.
 Guests can hike, fish, horse-ride, kayak and take yoga classes — all while staying entirely off-grid.
 Other amenities include a library, bar, restaurant, and two spring-fed cold pools for a refreshing dip.

 - Location: 30 km from La Fortuna, El Castillo, Alajuela Province